wendyverdonk93/docs/content/payment-methods/banks/cbc/payment-flow.md

     - /payment-methods/cbc/how-does-cbc-work/
 ---

-The table below shows a successful CBC payment flow from start to finish.
+The table below shows a successful payment flow from start to finish.

 {{< details title="About order and transaction statuses" >}}